 The overarching theme of Dr. Anthenelli’s research is to develop improved treatments for tobacco and alcohol dependence by better understanding the neurobiology of these disorders.
 His lab group is also interested in the genetic influences on these disorders, the relationship between stress and relapse to addiction, and sex differences in stress and treatment responsivity.
 Funding for his research is provided by the National Institute on Alcohol Abuse and Alcoholism, the National Institute on Drug Abuse, the Department of Veterans Affairs, and various industry sponsors.

-Thom Browne, Jr. Rubicon Global Enterprises: President and CEO (Aug.
+Thom Browne, Jr., MA Rubicon Global Enterprises: President and CEO (Aug.
 2015 – present) Colombo Plan Secretariat: Chief Executive Officer (Jan.
 2016 – present) Provides global technical assistance on drug prevention, treatment, recovery, and criminal justice issues.
 Chairs international working groups to develop certification for addictions counselors, licensing for treatment centers, and networks of treatment/prevention professionals.
 Serves as expert advisor to selected international organizations on counter- narcotics issues.
 Develops specialized programs addressing unique international challenges such as identification of toxic adulterants added to drugs of abuse and related public health responses.
 Developed the U.S. government's program and approach to international drug demand reduction for over 25 years as the U.S. Department of State's Division Director for Criminal Justice Programs.